Currently offering telehealth

 Do you accept insurance?

 I have an "insurance friendly" practice.
 What does this mean?
-It means that while I am an out-of-network provider with all plans except Blue Cross Blue Shield PPO, I will be happy to provide you with detailed invoices that you can submit to your insurance company for subsequent reimbursement after each session.
+It means that while I am an out-of-network provider, I will be happy to provide you with detailed invoices that you can submit to your insurance company for subsequent reimbursement after each session.
 In my experience, I have found that it is often possible to receive moderate out-of-network reimbursement from your insurance company so long as you have a PPO or POS plan.
 The reimbursement rates vary highly by plan, but you may receive up to 100% of your out-of-pocket costs back from your insurance company.
 In addition to supplying you with invoices, I am more than happy to help you navigate the insurance process by counseling you on appropriate questions to ask your insurance company regarding treatment and reimbursement.

 Payment Information for Individual Psychotherapy